 Prospective students are encouraged to begin the application process one year prior to the anticipated semester of enrollment.
-Michigan State University encourages prospective students to use the online application available at www.admissions.msu.edu.

 Students from abroad, educated in academic systems whose requirements are comparable to 12 years in an elementary and secondary college preparatory education program in the United States, may apply for admission.
-Official copies of all mark sheets, transcripts, diplomas and certificates from high schools and ALL other academic institutions must accompany the application.
+Official copies of all mark sheets, transcripts, diplomas and certificates from high schools, and ALL other academic institutions must accompany the application.
 These records must show courses taken and grades earned, and must be translated into English if the original records are in another language.
 If a translation is supplied, it should be certified as accurate and correct by an appropriate public or school official, or sponsoring agency or government.
 The official record in the original language should also be included.

-For information on freshman admission, see www.admissions.msu.edu/apply/international.
-For information on transfer admission, see www.admissions.msu.edu/apply.transfer.
+For information on international student admission, see https://admissions.msu.edu/apply/international/default.aspx.

 When admitted, a digital letter of admission will be available on the student's online portal.
-All International applicants seeking an F-1 or J-1 visa are also required to submit adequate evidence of financial support to cover the cost of attendance for at least one full year of study at Michigan State University.
+All international applicants seeking an F-1 or J-1 visa are also required to submit adequate evidence of financial support to cover the cost of attendance for at least one full year of study at Michigan State University.
 Students, however, must consider that financial resources will be needed for the entire four- to five-year period required to complete an undergraduate program.
 PLEASE NOTE: No need-based financial aid is available for international undergraduate students.